apideck-libraries/portman/README.md

-  -u, --url                  URL of OAS to port to postman collection                     [string] -l, --local                Use local OAS to port to postman collection                  [string] -b, --baseUrl              Override spec baseUrl to use in test suite                   [string] -n, --runNewman            Run newman on newly created collection                       [boolean] -d, --newmanIterationData  Iteration data to run newman with newly created collection   [string] -p, --postmanUid           Collection ID to upload generated collection to postman      [string]
+  -u, --url                  URL of OAS to port to postman collection                     [string] -l, --local                Use local OAS to port to postman collection                  [string] -b, --baseUrl              Override spec baseUrl to use in test suite                   [string] -o, --output               Write the Postman collection to an output file               [string] -n, --runNewman            Run newman on newly created collection                       [boolean] -d, --newmanIterationData  Iteration data to run newman with newly created collection   [string] -p, --postmanUid           Collection ID to upload generated collection to postman      [string]